halilomergurgan/creditstar/README.md

 *  Code legibility
 *  Git usage.
 How commits are created and commented.
 We want to see the process of the work
 *  Finished code should be possible to deploy and run the same way as described in Setup section

-Should any technical questions arise feel free to contact: <it.career@creditstar.com>